Hulu with Live TV offers the most locals for NFL coverage, plus key national networks. Get 7 days free.

 The 4 Steps to Stream NFL Games Online

-- Know which channels you need.
+- Know which channels you need for watching NFL online.

 - Set a monthly budget you’re comfortable spending.